-In this \lcnamecref{sec:puniform-indep}, we derive \abbr{iid} $Z_i$s uniquely determined by a p-uniform Markov chain $X$ with transition matrix $P$.
-In contrast with prior studies of p-uniform chains, the entries of a row of $P$ need not be distinct, the $Z_i$s take on exactly the same values as the $X_i$s, and $X$ does not go infinitely into the past, but rather starts at time zero with $X_0, X_1, \dotsc$.
+In this \lcnamecref{sec:puniform-indep}, we derive \abbr{IID} $Z_i$s uniquely determined by a p-uniform Markov chain $X$ with transition matrix $P$.
+In contrast to prior studies of p-uniform chains, the entries of a row of $P$ need not be distinct, the $Z_i$s take on exactly the same values as the $X_i$s, and $X$ does not go infinitely into the past, but rather starts at time zero with $X_0, X_1, \dotsc$.

-The $Z_i$s' distributions can stand in for the $X_i$s', thus making statistical inference on the time-dependent $X_i$s easier by using the independent $Z_i$s.
+The $Z_i$s' distribution can stand in for the $X_i$s', thus making statistical inference on the time-dependent $X_i$s easier by using the independent $Z_i$s.
 This makes the Markov chain $X$ rather like a random walk.
-We will explore this connection more after the main theorem.
+We explore this connection more after the main theorem.